 Photo Credit: States and Renewables/shutterstock

-Ari Peskoe joined Harvard Law School’s Environmental Policy Initiative as its Energy Fellow in January 2014.
-He has written extensively about electricity regulation, on issues ranging from electric vehicles to Constitutional challenges to states’ energy laws.
+Ari Peskoe is the Senior Fellow in Electricity Law at Harvard Law School’s Environmental Policy Initiative.
+He has written extensively about electricity regulation, on issues ranging from the Clean Power Plan to Constitutional challenges to states’ energy laws.
 Prior to the Policy Initiative, Ari was an associate at a law firm in D.C. where he spent most of his time litigating about the ...

 Other Posts by Ari Peskoe